piyush588/hiero-sdk-python/README.md

 # Hedera (Mini) SDK in Python

 This is a Python SDK for interacting with the Hedera Hashgraph platform.
-It allows developers to manage Token transactions like CREATE, ASSOCIATE and TRANSFER, as well as Consensus transactions like managing topics and submitting messages.
+It allows developers to:

+- Manage Token Transactions like Create, Associate, Transfer & Delete
+- Manage Consensus Transactions like Topic Create, Update, Delete
+- Submit Topic Messages
+- Query Account Balance, Transaction Receipts, Topic Infos and Messages

 ## Table of Contents